kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/LICENSES/TRADEMARK_POLICY.md

 **You may NOT:**

-❌ Use as logo/branding for a product named "PLD" or claiming official status
+❌ Remove or obscure the attribution required under the CC BY 4.0 license
-❌ Remove attribution or modify in ways suggesting endorsement
+❌ Modify visuals in a way that implies official status, endorsement, or certification
-❌ Claim certification through visual similarity
+❌ Use visuals as branding for a commercial product named "PLD" or positioned as the official implementation

 **Clarification:** The license governs *usage rights*; trademark law governs *brand identity*.
 Both must be respected.